Fidode07/MinecraftToAIConverter2/README.md

   records have a large tag.
 This allows you to tell what the user actually meant
 - <strong>responses</strong>: Responses is a list of strings.
 To be precise, it contains the responses specified in the dataset
 - <strong>confidence</strong>: Confidence tells you how safe the model is.
 How likely she thinks it is that the day is really the right one.

 <strong>Or if an error has occurred:</strong>

 ```json
 {
   "status": "error",
   "error_msg": "<some-error-msg>"
 }
 ```

 - <strong>status</strong>: Same as above
 - <strong>error_msg</strong>: An error message that tells you exactly what was wrong

 # 🔌 Sounds difficult, any examples? 🔌

 Sure, I have written an example plugin.
-The source code is here.
-What the plugin does:
+Go to the following <a href="https://github.com/Fidode07/MinecraftToAIConverter-ExamplePlugin">repo</a>.
+What the plugin does in
+short:

 You can talk to a villager close to you with the command ``/ask <msg>``.
 Your sentence is sent to an AI, which classifies it.

-P.S.: Why don't you ask him if he could also sell you diamond swords?

 # 📊 Dataset structure 📊